 Here are my six frames all stained and ready to go.

 If you don’t have wood stain on hand, you can actually use acrylic paint to stain the frames.
-I don’t usually have stain sitting around, but I just finished another project for my porch.
+I don’t usually have stain sitting around, but I just finished another project, my DIY porch sign.
 Gather paints in colors that you’d like the frame to be.
 Usually I mix brown, black, tan, and white.
 You can see a full tutorial on how to use paint to stain in this DIY tea towel ladder tutorial.

 Another option is to just paint the frames.
 Chalk paint would be perfect for a DIY farmhouse flag.
 If you don’t have chalk paint, you can make it by combining acrylic or latex paint and baking soda.

-Paint the Blue Section of the DIY Farmhouse Flag
+Paint the Blue Section of the DIY Coastal Farmhouse Flag

 While your frames are drying, begin painted your canvases.
 Paint one of the canvases with your blue paint for the star section of the flag.
-I started out with English navy acrylic paint, but I wanted a more coastal-ish look to my flag.
-I have a lot of coastal decor out for summer, so I wanted the patriotic pieces that I’m adding to just blend in with that.
+I started out with English navy acrylic paint, but I wanted a more coastal-ish look to for flag decor.
+I have a lot of coastal items out for summer, so I wanted the patriotic pieces that I’m adding to just blend in with that.
 So I painted over the navy with robin’s egg blue.
 I left strokes of the navy visible.
 You can do that or paint your canvas robin’s egg blue to start with then add dry brush strokes of the English navy.

 If your starfish are a bit yellowed like mine, paint them with white acrylic paint.